Want to learn about the differences between Agile vs Scrum?

-While there’s a Scrum Master guiding them throughout the process and leading Scrum meetings, the Scrum team has far more autonomy over their tasks and processes.
+While there’s a Scrum master guiding them throughout the process and leading Scrum meetings like the sprint retrospective, the Scrum team has far more autonomy over their tasks and processes.

-But there’s a caveat.
-For scrum to work, the team members would have to be sufficiently experienced.
+But there’s a caveat when looking at Scrum vs Agile.
+For the Scrum approach to work, the team members would have to be sufficiently experienced.

 Here’s a breakdown:

-- You need flexibility to accommodate quick changes in the whole project
+- You need the flexibility to accommodate quick changes in the project

 - You need a very collaborative, interactive team dynamic